A Conditional Distribution Equality Testing Framework using Deep Generative Learning: One specific classification-based test with MDNs

-\section{The generative classification-accuracy-based conditional distribution equality test}
+\subsection{The generative classification-accuracy-based conditional distribution equality test}

-As mentioned earlier, the GP-CDET could be computationally inefficient especially in large sample case.
-While a subsampling strategy for permutations can be proposed as an alternative to exhaustively considering all possible permutations in deriving an approximate critical value, it still requires a considerable number of permutations to get a satisfactory approximation of the critical value.

-To address the computational issue, motivated by the idea in \cite{RamdasproxyTesting2021}, we propose a generative classification accuracy-based conditional distribution equality test (GCA-CDET).
+In this subsection, we propose the generative classification accuracy-based conditional distribution equality test (GCA-CDET).
 Given two independent random samples, the main idea of the classification accuracy-based unconditional two-sample test is to treat the two-sample testing problem as a binary classification problem.
 With this view, we can introduce the proposed GCA-CDET below.

 First, we apply steps 1-4 in Algorithm \ref{Training_ConGL} to $\mathbb{D}_1$ and obtain the estimated conditional density $\hat{f}_{1,Y|X}$.
 Applying data splitting to $\mathbb{D}_2$ as in (\ref{data_split_D2}), we get